ozshy/vat/README.md

 # vat
-R-code for reproducing Figures 3 and 4 in an article entitled:
+R-code for reproducing Figures 3 in an article entitled:

 "Is Sales Tax Included in the Price?
 Consumer Inattention and Price Competition"